rcardin/value-classes/README.md

 ### 4.1.
 Type Coercion

 Wait.
 What is the `code.coerce` statement?
 Unfortunately, using a `class` instead of a `case class` removes the chance to use the `apply` method for other developers and us.
 So, we have to use type coercion.
-So, we have to use type coercion.

 As we know, the Scala community considers type coercion a bad practice because it requires a cast (via the `asInstanceOf` method).
 The NewType library tries to make this operation safer using a type class approach.

 Hence, the compiler will let us coerce between types if and only if an instance of the `Coercible[R, N]` type class exists in the scope for types `R` and `N`.
 Fortunately, the NewType library does the dirty work for us, creating the needed `Coercible` type class instances.
-Taking our example, the `Coercible` type classes let us cast from `BarCode` to `String`, and vice versa:
+Taking our example, the generated `Coercible` type classes let us cast from `BarCode` to `String`, and vice versa:

 ```scala
 val barCodeToString: Coercible[BarCode, String] = Coercible[BarCode, String]